 Cursored Page Pattern

-The Cursored Page pattern adds cursor-management affordances to the Page pattern, giving clients control over the pagination of the list’s elements.
+The Cursored Page pattern adds cursor management affordances to the Page pattern, giving clients cusrsor-style control over the retrieval of the resource’s data.

 Changing Cursor Configuration

-See the Cursor resource reference for more details on how to change the page size and cursor position.
+See the Cursor resource reference for more details on how to change the cursor position and limit.

 Paged Resource